ska00/Hijri-Calendar/README.md

 is one of the 3, 6, 8, 11, 14, 17, 19 years in the 19-year cycle.
 Though, in this piece of code, the 13th month is always added to the end of the Hijri year.
 Check out the file named [hijri_calendar_naive_metonic.py](https://github.com/ska00/Hijra-Calendar/blob/main/hijri_calendar_naive_metonic.py).

-## Implementing the Metonic Cycle in the observation-based Hijri Calendar
+## Implementing the Metonic Cycle in the Observation-Based Hirji Calendar

-To-DO
+This section implements the Metonic cycle in the observation-based Hijri calendar.
+Given any Hijri year it can be known whether there is a leap month or not.
+Note that the 13th month is always added to the end of the year.
+Check out the file named [hijri_calendar_naive_simple_metonic.py](https://github.com/ska00/Hijra-Calendar/blob/main/hijri_calendar_naive_simple_metonic.py)

 _Moon Phases Table courtesy of Fred Espenak, www.Astropixels.com._